Kostaefe/JsGameEngine/README.md

 # JsGameEngine
 A basic requirement for a JavaScript "game engine" with a canvas element.
-You can use this basic construct to start writing your own JavaScrit game.
+You can use this basic construct to start writing your own JavaScript game.

 # Installation
 Just call up the index.html with a browser and then it starts.